-Swift action to cut methane emissions could slow the Earth’s warming by 30 percent, study finds
+Swift action to cut methane emissions could slow Earth’s warming by 30 percent, study finds

 So far, the trajectory is not encouraging.
 Concentrations of methane in the atmosphere have been rising, and fast.
 Earlier this month, the National Oceanic and Atmospheric Administration reported that levels of methane showed a “significant jump” in 2020, marking “the largest annual increase recorded since systematic measurements began in 1983.”

-David Victor, a professor of international law at the University of California, San Diego, said that “the politics of doing something about these problems are easier to manage; it is easier to build a coalition around demonstrable success.”
-But, he warned, that methane is “really, really potent” and “right now global warming is accelerating.”
+David Victor, a professor of international law at the University of California at San Diego, said that “the politics of doing something about these problems are easier to manage; it is easier to build a coalition around demonstrable success.”
+But he warned that methane is “really, really potent” and “right now global warming is accelerating.”

 Jason Bordoff, founder and director of Columbia University’s global energy institute, said that “we need companies to take this seriously both to be responsive to regulation and to maintain their social license.”
 Bordoff, who served in three posts in the Obama administration, said that consumers would start looking not only at the cost of a barrel of oil, but at the greenhouse intensity of an energy product.
 Oil and gas companies would “have to show you’re best in class on the methane issue.”

-“It is a short-lived gas but it has a powerful warming impact,” he said, adding that the technology for capturing methane is no secret.
+“It is a short-lived gas, but it has a powerful warming impact,” he said, adding that the technology for capturing methane is no secret.
 “We know how to do it,” he said.

 The findings come at a moment when uncertainty remains about how — and how aggressively — world leaders will work to rein in methane emissions as they scramble to meet their pledges under the Paris agreement and try to avoid the worst consequences of climate change.